 It’s saying “I don’t have all the answers, but I follow the One who does.”

-It’s holding Yahweh’s words close and inviting others to join you.
+It’s holding Yahweh’s words close and inviting others to join the journey.

 It’s sitting with the disaster that is this world and lamenting together.

 I reach out and take her calloused hands.
-My concerns are still waiting unaddressed and maybe they never will be, but she matters.
+I might never find my place, but because of the Bridegroom, she matters.
 She always has.

 I simply know this is the next right step.